samirtahir91/jira-jit-rbac-operator/README.md

 The `jira-jit-rbac-operator` is a Kubernetes operator that creates short-lived rolebindings for users based on a JitRequest custom resource.
 It integrates with a configurable Jira Workflow, the operator submitts a Jira ticket in a Jira Project for approval by a Human before granting the role-binding for the requested time period.
 It empowers self-service of Just-In-Time privileged access using Kubernetes RBAC.

 ## ToDo
-- Optional OPA policy or Validating Webhook that compares with JustInTimeConfig customFields.

 ## Description